Abstract Submissions are Open

 Abstract Oral Presentations

-6 of the highest-ranking abstracts will be selected for the Abstract Oral Presentation Session - please view the agenda for dates and times of the oral presentation session.
+4 of the highest-ranking abstracts will be selected for the Abstract Oral Presentation Session - please view the agenda for dates and times of the oral presentation session.
 In some cases, the committee may consider Late-Breaking Abstracts for oral presentation.
 The authors of the winning abstracts will present their research findings in a 10-minute presentation, followed by a 5 minute period of Q&A. If selected, an author is required to register to the meeting and to be prepared with a PowerPoint presentation.
 Oral presenters who have an interest or involvement in selling a technology, program, product, and/or service to healthcare professionals must submit an official disclosure document in order to be considered for and to present their work at the abstract oral session.